ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

   <em>Figure 19</em>
 </p>

-<h4>(Step 4) After extracting the submitted form fields to see the username and password values those POST attempts used, I used regex in 2 Splunk queries to do this.</h4>
+<h4>(Step 4) After extracting the submitted form fields to see the username and password values those POST attempts used, I ran two Splunk queries utilizing regular expressions.</h4>

-- **The first query** was to extract all password found in the `passwd` field.
+- **The first query** was to extract all password found in the "passwd" field.
 - **The second query** was used identify whether credential submissions came from normal browsers or from automated tools/scripts; patterns in user-agents help distinguish human traffic from likely scanning or brute-force activity.

 <blockquote>